Accolades For ACS Journals

-American Chemical Society journals Biochemistry and Journal of Medicinal Chemistry are among the "100 most influential journals in biology and medicine over the past 100 years," as voted on by members of the BioMedical & Life Sciences Division of the Special Libraries Association (SLA), an organization of librarians, information managers, and publishing industry representatives.
+AMERICAN Chemical Society journals Biochemistry and Journal of Medicinal Chemistry have been voted among the “100 most influential journals in biology and medicine over the past 100 years” by members of the Biomedical & Life Sciences Division of the Special Libraries Association (SLA), an organization of librarians, information managers, and publishing industry representatives.

 “For the library community, what they are saying with this recognition is that these are must-have publications,” says Matt Price, ACS director of marketing and library relations for the publications division.
 “This essentially is testimony that ACS is really a trusted source of interdisciplinary knowledge.”